 It May Help Prevent Type 2 Diabetes

-According to WebMD, the Mediterranean diet helps in reducing your risk of type 2 diabetes (7).
+According to WebMD, the Mediterranean diet may help in reducing your risk of type 2 diabetes (7).
 Type 2 diabetes is detrimental to your health as it can affect vital body organs such as your heart, kidneys, and eyes.

 It May Reduce Your Stress Levels